 The PAC population is primarily white.
-Of the just over 93,900 people living in the PAC approximately 89,500 or 95.2% are white.
+Approximately 89,500 of the just over 93,900 people living in the PAC approximately are white.
 Table 2.7, below, displays the population makeup of the PAC.

 Table 2.7 Primary Area County Population Diversity.
 Source: U.S. Census Bureau, American Fact Finder.